AntonioLaurance/DronesFlood/README.md

 <!-- PROJECT'S MOTIVATION -->
 ## Motivation

-Since the Industrial Revolution, a process that took place around the 18th and 19th centuries, the global average temperature has had a rapid increase that, although sounds insignificant, has severe impacts on our environment and on the way in which the future will probably go on (if it does).
+Since the Industrial Revolution, a process that took place around the 18th and 19th centuries, the global average temperature has had a rapid increase that, although insignificant at first glance, has severely impacted our environment and how the future will probably go on (if it does).
 This *"insignificant"* growth of a little more than 1 degree Celsius, in fact, has triggered the [warmest](https://www.nrdc.org/stories/global-warming-101) of times in all of human history.

 You might be wondering: How will a warmer world affect me?
-Well, it's simple.
-Rising temperatures are worsening something we all fear: natural disasters, which at the same tiem longer and hotter heat waves, worse and more frequent droughts, unimaginably powerful hurricanes, and of course, more intense and uncontrollable rains.
+Well, it is simple.
+Rising temperatures are worsening something we all fear: natural disasters, which at the same time, are more prolonged and hotter heat waves, worse and more frequent droughts, unimaginably powerful hurricanes, and of course, heavier and uncontrollable rains.

 <div align="center">
     <img src="fig/monterreyFlood.png" width="500">